mickey-doyle/SimpleKanbanCalendar/README.md

 - Task & Event Management: To-do’s or events marked with time blocking.
 - Recurring Items: Allow entries to repeat on a daily, weekly, monthly, or user-specified basis.
 - Project Management: Use color-coded columns for task grouping.
-Smart Sorting: Sorting Kanban columns based on Date, Alphabetical, or Status.
+- Smart Sorting: Sorting Kanban columns based on Date, Alphabetical, or Status.
 - Data Privacy: Data is stored entirely on your computer in JSON files (todo_data.json and groups.json).
 Cloud is not required.
 - Import/Export: Import/export files in the .ics (iCalendar) format to connect with Google or Apple Calendar.
 - Themes: Implements Dark Mode Support, Light Mode Support.

-<div
+--

-## How to Install (Windows Only)
+# How to Install (Windows Only)
 ---
 ### Option 1: Installation Wizard
 If you simply wish to use the application, download the installer from the Releases page.